-The Wonder of Eve is a fresh and engaging presentation to help young women understand the wonder of how they are made and the impact their choices and potential use of artificial hormones can have on their bodies and future health and fertility.
+The Wonder of Eve is a fresh and engaging presentation, helping young women understand how naturally amazing their bodies are and the impact their choices can have on their future health and fertility.

 The Wonder of Eve covers: